 PHD in Studio Art

-Our deadline for application submissions was February 1, 2024.
-We are no longer accepting applications for the 2024/2025 entry year.
-Any inquiries may be directed to Lisa Newman, Director of Admissions, at lisa@burrencollege.ie
+We are now accepting applications for the 2026/2027 entry year with a deadline of February 1, 2026.
+Any enquiries may be directed to Lisa Newman, Director of Admissions, at lisa@burrencollege.ie

-Applicants for the PhD in Studio Art should have a masters degree in fine art (MFA or MA) or an MPhil (Fine Art).
-Applicants with an MFA or MPhil (Fine Art) degree may apply directly for the PhD programme.
+All applicants for the PhD in Studio Art should have a masters degree in fine art (MFA or MA) or an MPhil (Fine Art).
+Applicants with an MFA or MPhil (Fine Art) may apply directly for the PhD programme.

 Applications for the PhD are in two stages: